 There are some fascinating facts and folklore surrounding bluebells.
 (The Woodland Trust website has a good section on this if you want to find out more.)
 In Elizabethan times, bluebell bulbs were crushed to provide the starch used on the fashionable ruff collars and sleeves.
 The sap from bluebells was used to bind pages into the spines of books.
 It is also believed to have been used in the Bronze Age to fletch (attach feathers to) arrows.

 The delicate native bluebell in the UK is under threat from the vigorous Spanish bluebell.
-For the full story and photos, do read my last bluebell blog.
-I also made a short film about it; which you can view here.

 Hope you enjoy them!